Introduction: What is Lightning Arrester?

-This type of arrester is commonly used for extremely high voltage conditions.
-It consists of a ceramic material called Thyrite which has a variable resistance.
+These types of lightning arresters are commonly used for extremely high voltage conditions.
+It consists of a ceramic material called Thyrite, which has a variable resistance.
 The resistance is inversely proportional to the voltage applied at the ends of it.

-It contains a disc which is made conductive at both sides by spraying some conducting material.
+It contains a disc that is made conductive on both sides by spraying some conducting material.
 The disc is contained inside a translucent porcelain container.
 It is used as a joint in the container.

 Metal Oxide Lightning Arrester

 It is also called Zinc Oxide diverter.
-The schematic diagram below shows the process in detail.
+The schematic diagram below shows the process.

 This powder is treated and then stuffed into a disc-shaped structure.
 The disc is then enclosed in an earthenware housing filled with sulfur hexafluoride.

 Thus, the arrester consists of a potential obstacle at the edges of zinc oxide.
 This potential barrier constrains the river and pathways of the current.
-At normal conditions, it stops the flow of current.
-But, when there is a potential breakage the barrier collapses and the fault current passes to the ground.
+Under normal conditions, it stops the flow of current.
+But when there is a potential breakage, the barrier collapses and the fault current passes to the ground.